binxio/aws-cloudformation-power-switch/README.md

 ```
 This will shutdown down all EC2, RDS and Auto Scaling instances managed by CloudFormation stacks starting with the
 name `dev` at 23:30 and start them backup at 7:30 in the morning.

+## caveats
+the RDS clusters are not detected as CloudFormation does not place `aws:cloudformation:` tags on the resource.